 It has been almost mandatory that mobile telephone operators now use CGN for their internet connections to save IPv4 addresses. it has also been more and more common among fiber and DSL ISPs.
-CGN is no problem for most common subscribers as they only need to browse the web, sending emails etc. eg. only need outgoing traffic.
-But CGN makes communication in the other direction, from outside Internet and in, impossible.
+CGN is no problem for most common subscribers as they only need to browse the web, sending emails etc. eg. they only need outgoing traffic.
+But CGN makes communication in the other direction, from outside Internet and in to LAN impossible.
 This means that a Remoterig Radio-RRC cannot be used with an ISP using CGN.
-For the control-RRC it’s OK.
+For the Control-RRC it’s OK.
 In most cases it’s possible to get a real public IP-addresses from the ISP for free just by calling them, but in some cases you have to pay extra for it.

 More info about CGN https://en.wikipedia.org/wiki/Carrier-grade_NAT

 To check if your ISP is using CGN you need to connect a PC to the router at Radio QTH.